Featured in...

 There are several instances, such as exemptions and discounts, that could significantly reduce the amount of council tax you have to pay.

-Who is not liable for council tax?
+Who is not liable?

 Some people are eligible for council tax exemption.
 Those exempt from paying council tax are: